this is my story.

 I spent a summer in LA crewing a few different films and getting an inside look at the industry.
 I saw people pouring all their time, money and energy into short films without any guarantee that it would pay off.
 It was an isolated and harsh environment.
 I knew that wasn’t the life for me.
 I wanted my stories to bring people together, both in the final product and the creative process

-I returned to college with a new vision.
+I GRADUATED FROM college with a new vision.

 I saw the industry changing.